revitron/revitron/docs/source/get-started.rst

 Install
 =======

-The Revitron library can be installed as a single Python package for pyRevit or bundled with a custom fork of pyRevit including the Revitron package manager und the :doc:`revitron-ui`.
+The Revitron library can be installed as a single Python package for pyRevit or bundled with a custom fork of pyRevit including the package manager `RPM <https://github.com/revitron/rpm>`_ und the :doc:`revitron-ui`.
 In case you want to setup a new Revit project and you are new to pyRevit, it is recommendend to install the bundled version as described below.

 Installing Only the Library